guwidoe/PeopleDistributor/README.md

 - **Configurable stop conditions** (time limits, iteration limits, improvement thresholds)
 - **Extensive test suite** with data-driven tests

+### 🌐 `webapp` - Group Mixer Web Application

+A modern, full-featured React application that provides:

+- **Intuitive web interface** for problem setup and visualization
+- **React 19 + TypeScript** with Vite for fast development
+- **Tailwind CSS** for beautiful, responsive design
+- **WebAssembly integration** for client-side optimization
+- **No data transmission** - everything runs locally in your browser
+- **Problem management** with save/load functionality
+- **Real-time solving** with progress visualization
+- **Results export** to CSV and JSON formats
+- **Demo cases** with pre-configured examples
+- **Vercel deployment** for production hosting

+Key features:

+- Landing page with feature overview and use cases
+- Interactive problem editor for people, groups, and constraints
+- Advanced solver configuration panel
+- Results visualization with detailed score breakdowns
+- History tracking and result comparison
+- Dark/light theme support

 ### 🌐 `solver-server` - Web API Server

 A high-performance HTTP server built with Axum that provides: